cbrnr/python-intro-short/04-Functions/04-Functions.md

     <optionally return something>
 ```

 A function definition starts with a function header introduced with the keyword `def`.
-We then specify the function name (keeping in mind the naming rules we've already discussed) followed by a pair of parenthesis.
+Then we specify the function name (keeping in mind the naming rules we've already discussed) followed by a pair of parentheses.
 If our function requires additional information to do its job, we specify its parameters inside the parentheses (separated by commas).
-Each parameter gets its own name, and the function can use specific values of these parameters (called arguments) when it is called.
+Each parameter gets its own name, and the function replaces all parameters with specific values that are provided when the function is called (these specific values are called *arguments*).
 Finally, the function header needs to be concluded with a `:`.

 Next, we indent all lines that belong to the function body.
 That way, Python knows which lines to execute when we call the function.
 A function body can consist of one or several lines of code.
-If the function has parameters, their specific values are available within the function body (that is, the parameter names are associated with the specific argument values).
+If the function has parameters, their specific values are available within the function body (that is, parameter names get replaced with specific argument values).
 Optionally, a function can return a value (for example the result of a computation).
-This return value can be evaluated and used by Python just like any expression.
+This return value can be evaluated and used just like any expression.

 ### Example 1
 Let's review some examples of simple functions.
-The following function is named `test1`, takes no arguments, and consists of two lines of code.
+The following function is named `test1`, has no parameters, and its body consists of two lines of code.
 When called, the function internally assigns the name `s` to the string `"Hello World!"`, which it then prints to the screen.
 This function does not return a value.

 ```python
 >>> def test1():